muter-mutation-testing/muter/README.md

 ## Setup
 ### Muter's Configuration
+To get started using Muter, run `muter init` in the root of your project directory.
+Muter will take its best guess at a configuration that will work for your project.
+Muter supports generating configurations for the following build systems:
+* Xcode Projects & Workspace
+* Swift Package Manager

-You will need to create a configuration file named `muter.conf.json` in the root directory of the project you're mutation testing.
-To make this easy, you can run `muter init` in the root directory of your project.
-After running the `init` command, fill in the configuration with the options listed below.
+It saves its configuration into a file named `muter.conf.json`, which you should keep in the root directory of your project.
+You should version control your configuration file as well.

+After running `muter init`, you should look at the generated configuration and ensure that it will run your project.
+We recommend trying the settings it generates in your terminal, and verifying those commands run your tests.

+Should you need to modify any of the options, you can use the list below to understand what each configuration option does.

 ### Configuration Options
 - `executable` - the absolute path to the program which can run your test suite (like `xcodebuild`, `swift`, `fastlane`, `make`, etc.)
 - `arguments` - any command line arguments the executable needs to run your test suite
 - `exclude` - a list of paths, file extensions, or names you want Muter to ignore.
-By default, Muter ignores files or paths containing the following phrases:
+By default, Muter ignores all non-Swift files, and any files or paths containing the following phrases:
     * `.build`
     * `.framework`
     * `.swiftdep`